Musiri Subramania Iyer: Early life and career

 Musiri Subramania Iyer was born in Bommalapalayam in the Trichy district of Tamil Nadu.
 His father, Sankara Sastry was a Sanskrit pandit.
-He lost his mother, Seethalakshmi (who had two siblings), as a boy and his sister Rajathi passed when she was but a child.
+He lost his mother, Seethalakshmi (who had two siblings), as a boy and his sister Rajathi died when she was but a child.
 His family was poor—in later life Musiri seldom spoke about those early years.
 He married Nagalakshmi when he was 14 years old.

 Musiri Subramania Iyer learned to fluently speak, read and write in English when he was 17.
 Inspired by the singing of a popular acting star of those days, S. G. Kittappa, he decided to become a musician.
 Like Kittappa, Musiri had a strong vocal range in the higher octaves, and could imitate the former's hit songs with ease.

 Musiri Subramania Iyer's initial training in music was under S. Narayanaswamy Iyer for two years, before moving to Chennai for more serious studies with violinist Karur Chinnaswami Iyer.
 Due to a lack of time to devote to teaching, Chinnaswami sent him to become the disciple of renowned vocal teacher T.S.
 Sabhesa Iyer who lived in Purasawalkam.
 Musiri Subramania Iyer trained with him for 9 years in the guru shishya parampara, learning his guru's particular way of performing neraval that Musiri Subramania Iyer would later become famous for.

 He made his debut in Chennai in 1920.
 His name was announced as "Subramania Iyer of Musiri" and the name stuck.
 (As per tradition in India, the town the artist hails from is sometimes added as a prefix to ones name, honoring the town while simultaneously giving a distinction of a specific geographical nature to the artist, such as Chembai Vaidyanatha Bhagavatar, etc.) Given that Musiri was not born in Musiri, accounts differ as to why the name Musiri was added to his name.
 Musiri once stated that it was simply because Musiri was a more well known location than Musiri's home town of Bommalapalayam, and easier to say as a prefix.
 Whatever the case, Musiri Subramania Iyer was a prolific and expert performer, and within 10 years his reputation as a master musician across India was sealed.